| In a jerry-built gymnasium hidden beneath an apartment

 the city and district.
 The press has already given the Lyubers their due.
 Now

-The police prevented a clash Feb.
+it's our turn.''
+Averting a Fight The police prevented a clash Feb.
 22 ''only with great difficulty,'' Maj.

 Gen. Viktor V. Goncharev of the police told the newspaper Sovetskaya Rossiya

+this week.
 Again last Sunday evening, dozens of uniformed officers patrolled the area in

 front of Gorky Park with walkie-talkies, turning away any group of young people

+that did not seem bound for the park's ice-skating rink.
 In response to worry caused by the Ogonyok article, one newspaper has set up

 a telephone hot line for teen-agers to call and discuss their problems.
 The